Velocidex/velociraptor-docs/content/docs/overview/history/_index.md

 sophisticated queries use SQL contracts that are a pretty complex, such as JOIN operators.

-Velociraptor's VQL also allows users to flexibly write new queries to gather new evidence onthe endpoint.
+Velociraptor's VQL also allows users to flexibly write new queries to gather new evidence on the endpoint.
 However, VQL is deliberately kept very simple, yet powerfully expressive.

 Additionally, OSQuery suffers from performance issues.
 Finding files using queries against the "file" table are notoriously